torbsd/torbsd.github.io/porting-pets.md

 : OpenBSD: no
 : pkgsrc: no
 : DPorts: no
-: notes: no releases yet and no commits since 2015
+: notes: no releases yet and no commits since 2015, and www site dead

 <a id="pkg-martus-desktop">__Martus Desktop__</a>
 : Description: platform for collecting, safeguarding, organizing and sharing info